hashicorp/katakoda/terraform-infrastructure-pipelines/setup-k8s-workspace.md

 - `learn-terraform-pipelines-consul`
 - `learn-terraform-pipelines-vault`

-These will be your workspaces for the duration of this workshop.
+These will be your workspaces for the duration of this guide.

 ## Configure Kubernetes workspace